DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 - `Title` - renders a title

 ## Basic Setup

 Import the plugins listed above to set up a Chart with the legend and title.

-.embedded-demo({ "path": "chart-basic/basic-legend.wb3", "showThemeSelector": true })
+.embedded-demo({ "path": "chart-basic/basic-legend", "showThemeSelector": true })

-## Use custom legend markers
+## Appearance Customization

-You can customize legend marker for your task.
+You can customize legend marker and title for your task.

-.embedded-demo({ "path": "chart-basic/legend-customization.wb3", "showThemeSelector": true })
+.embedded-demo({ "path": "chart-basic/legend-customization", "showThemeSelector": true })